Unrivaled (basketball): Rules and regulations

 Games are played on a full court with two ends, and consist of three seven-minute periods followed by a "winning score" fourth period played under Elam Ending conditions.
 (Note: This differs from FIBA 3x3 basketball competitions, which use a half-court and a single 10-minute period, with the possibility of overtime.)
-In Unrivaled's implementation, 11 points are added to the leading team's (or tied teams') score at the end of the third period.
+In Unrivaled's implementation, a "winning score" is determined by adding 11 points to the leading team's (or tied teams') score at the end of the third period.
 The game then continues with no game clock but with an active shot clock, and the first team to reach or exceed the "winning score" wins.

-The court is a compressed full court billed as 72 ft long by 49.2 ft wide.
-The width is slightly less than that of courts in the WNBA, 49.2 ft vs 50 ft, while the length is noticeably shorter, 72 ft instead of 94 ft of college and professional competitions or the high school standard of 84 ft.
-In metric terms, it is identical to two FIBA 3x3 courts spliced into a single full court—22 meters long by 15 meters wide.
+The court is a compressed full court billed as 72 feet long by 49.2 feet wide.
+The width is slightly less than that of courts in the WNBA, 49.2 feet versus 50 feet, while the length is noticeably shorter, 72 feet instead of 94 feet.
+It is slightly larger than courts used for 3x3 basketball competitions in the Olympics, which is a half court with a 36-foot by 49-foot surface area.

-The shot clock in Unrivaled is shortened to 18 seconds for full possession and to 12 seconds for resets.
+The shot clock in Unrivaled is shortened to 18 seconds for full possession (less than the WNBA's 24 seconds and college basketball's 30 seconds).
+The game clock only stops on baskets made in the final 30 seconds of a period.

 Another change made in Unrivaled is to free throws resulting from personal fouls.
-Players are awarded one free throw after being fouled, earning 2 points if fouled on a two-point shot or 3 points for a three-point shot.
-Free throws earned when fouled on a made basket, are worth one point, as in the WNBA.
+Players are awarded one free throw after being fouled, with a successful free throw worth two points if fouled on a two-point shot or three points for a three-point shot.
+Free throws earned when fouled on a made basket are worth one point, as in the WNBA.
 Players will foul out after six personal fouls.
-However, if a team only has 3 remaining available players, no one will foul out.
-Instead, the player left on the court with six personal fouls will be given a technical foul and give the opposing team a 1-point free throw opportunity.
+However, if a team only has three remaining available players, no one will foul out.
+Instead, the player left on the court with six personal fouls will be given a technical foul and give the opposing team a one-point free throw opportunity.

 League format

-The season will include nine weeks of total play, including playoffs.
-The six teams will play in a round-robin schedule.
-The top four teams in the standings at the conclusion of the regular season will make the playoffs.
+The season includes nine weeks of total play, including playoffs.
+The teams play in a round-robin schedule.
+The top four teams in the standings at the conclusion of the regular season make the playoffs.

-Unrivaled will feature a 1-on-1 single elimination tournament played in February to determine the best 1-on-1 player in the world.
+Unrivaled features a 1-on-1 single elimination tournament played in February to determine the best 1-on-1 player in the world.
+The winner of the tournament receives a $200,000 grand prize, the runner-up gets $50,000, and the last two semifinalists get $25,000.
+The first season's tournament saw Napheesa Collier beat Aaliyah Edwards.
+The season season's tournament saw Chelsea Gray defeat Allisha Gray.